-When the power supply of the TSB81BA3 is off while the twisted-pair cables are connected, the TSB81BA3 transmitter and receiver circuitry present a high-impedance signal to the cable that does not load the device at the other end of the cable.
+When the power supply of the TSB41BA3A-EP is off while the twisted-pair cables are connected, the TSB41BA3A-EP transmitter and receiver circuitry present a high-impedance signal to the cable that does not load the device at the other end of the cable.

-When the TSB81BA3 is used without one or more of the ports brought out to a connector, the twisted-pair terminals of the unused ports must be terminated for reliable operation.
-For each unused port, the port must be forced to the 1394a-only mode (Data-Strobe-only mode), then the TPB+ and TPB- terminals can be tied together and then pulled to ground; or the TPB+ and TPB- terminals can be connected to the suggested normal termination network.
+When the TSB41BA3A-EP is used without one or more of the ports brought out to a connector, the twisted-pair terminals of the unused ports must be terminated for reliable operation.
+For each unused port, the preferred method is for the port to be forced to the 1394a-only mode (data-strobe-only mode, DS), then the TPB+ and TPB- terminals can be tied together and then pulled to ground; or the TPB+ and TPB- terminals can be connected to the suggested normal termination network.
 The TPA+ and TPA- terminals of an unused port can be left unconnected.
-The TPBIAS terminal can be connected to a $1-\mu F$ capacitor to ground or left unconnected.
+The TPBIAS SD terminal can be left unconnected.